Willow Emerald Watch

-When mature, the widespread Emerald Damselfly (Lestes sponsa), below, in comparison, has dark wing spots, blue colouring and eyes on the male and a very small green spur on the side of the thorax of both sexes.
+When mature, the widespread Emerald Damselfly (Lestes sponsa), on the left, in comparison, has dark wing spots, blue colouring and eyes on the male and a very small green spur on the side of the thorax of both sexes.
 The anal appendages of the male are all dark, and the inner appendages are long and finger-like.
 The female ovipositor is dark on the underside and less chunky than the Willow Emerald Damselfly’s.
 There are two small rounded dark spots on the top of the females’ abdomen.
 Immature individuals do, however, lack the blue colour and can have pale wing spots for the first few days, so some care is needed to correctly identify emerald damselfly species at the start of their flight period.

-The mature Scarce Emerald Damselfly (Lestes dryas), below, also has blue colouring and eyes on the male, a small spur on the side of the thorax of both sexes and dark wing spots on both the male and female.
+The mature Scarce Emerald Damselfly (Lestes dryas), on the right, also has blue colouring and eyes on the male, a small spur on the side of the thorax of both sexes and dark wing spots on both the male and female.
 The anal appendages of the male are all dark, but the inner appendages are spoon-shaped and incurving at the tip.
 The female ovipositor is chunky, protruding beyond the end of the abdomen, and dark on the underside.
 The female also has two very small square, dark marks at the top of the abdomen.
 This species is rare in the UK.

 The Southern Emerald Damselfly (Lestes barbarus) has bi-coloured wing spots, little blue colouring and brown eyes on the male and no spur on the side of the thorax.
 The outer anal appendages of the male are also pale with a dark tip, but the inner appendages are paler than the Willow Emerald Damselfly’s and curved outwards.
 The underside of the female ovipositor is pale all over.
 This species is very rare in the UK.